 A reconveyance deed is an official document from a mortgage holder releasing the debtor from the mortgage.
-It is evidence that the mortgage has been paid in full.
-The mortgage note is marked paid, the original mortgage is returned and a deed of reconveyance is issued to the homeowner showing the mortgage has been paid off.
+It is documentation that the mortgage has been paid in full and that the lender has acknowledged the full payment.

 Recording a Reconveyance Deed

-If the deed of reconveyance is lost or destroyed, it creates a title nightmare and puts a cloud on the title because there is nothing to show that the loan has been paid.
+A deed of reconveyance must be recorded in the public records of the county where the property is located.
+If the deed of reconveyance is lost or destroyed, it creates a title issue and creates a clouded title because nothing shows that the loan or other encumbrances have been paid.